Hollywood Explores Columbus

 It seems Hollywood has discovered what students of architecture have known for decades: There’s something special about Columbus.

-A new independent film called Columbus debuted at the Sundance Film Festival in January.
+An independent film called Columbus debuted at the Sundance Film Festival in January 2017.
 Against a backdrop of the town’s many gems, the two main characters, played by Haley Lu Richardson and John Cho, build a connection on their shared love of architecture.

 The well-reviewed film was written and directed by Nashville filmmaker Kogonada, who found inspiration while taking the architectural tour of Columbus.